 3.)
 During a “tortoise battle” the males will stare each other down, open their mouths (called gaping), raise their heads as high as possible and… that’s it.
 The highest head wins.
 The loser tucks his head back in and slowly lumbers away in shameful defeat.

 4.)
-The dry-land species tend to have a saddle-shaped shell, which allows them the ability to reach higher levels of vegetation.
+The dry-land species tend to have a saddle-shaped carapace (shell), which allows them the ability to reach higher levels of vegetation.

 5.)
-In the more humid environments, these tortoises have a dome-shaped shell that prevents the upward stretching of their necks.
+In the more humid environments, these tortoises have a dome-shaped carapace that prevents the upward stretching of their necks.
 They instead graze on grasses and low laying fruit.

 But wait, there’s more on the Galápagos tortoise!

 6.)
 Galápagos tortoises don’t hiss out of anger, they hiss while bringing their head into their shell.
-They hiss as they release air quickly to make room for there legs and/or head.
-Only so much tortoise can fit in that big shell.
+They hiss as they release air quickly to make room for their legs and/or head.
+Only so much tortoise can fit in that shell.

 7.)
 Their primary predators are dogs, cats, pigs, goats, cattle, and rats.
 They go after the eggs and the young tortoises.
 Adults have no natural predators, only man.